Chelmsford: Business and commerce

 Originally an agricultural and market town, Chelmsford has been an important centre for industry since the 19th century.
 Following the opening of the Chelmer and Blackwater Navigation in 1797, cheaper transportation and raw materials made milling and malting the main industries until the 1850s, when increasing prosperity created a local market for agricultural machinery.

 Foundries and engineering works followed including Fell Christy at his Factory (In later years known as Christy Norris Ltd) on the corner of Kings Road and Broomfield Road opened 1858, closed 1985, Coleman and Moreton, Thomas Clarkson (Steam Omnibus manufacturer and Founder of the Eastern National Bus Company) and Eddington and Stevenson (makers of traction engines).
 The Company Christy Norris still survives, trading as Christy Turner Ltd based in Ipswich.
 A residential street close to the old Factory was named "Fell Christy" in his honour.

 As well as the headquarters of Essex Police, Essex County and Chelmsford City Councils, the modern city is home to a range of national and international companies including M&G Group, Teledyne e2v and ebm-papst.
-The continuing importance of Chelmsford as an employment centre is demonstrated by the fact that the number of "in" commuters (mostly from other parts of Essex) almost exactly balances the number of workers commuting into London.

 Chelmsford is largely a commercial city which employs around 80,000 people.
 There are three medium-sized shopping centres, Bond Street, High Chelmer and The Meadows.
 Chelmsford has six retail parks, Riverside, Chelmer Village, Clocktower Retail Park, The Army & Navy, Moulsham Lodge Retail Park and the smaller Homelands Retail Park housing a Flagship B&Q Store, Wyvale Garden Centre (part of the Garden centre Group) and Pets Corner.
-The High Street is full of independent and chain stores.
-As well as the leading High Street names, there is a wide variety of specialist retailers, particularly in Baddow Road and Moulsham Street at the end of the pedestrianised High Street.
+The High Street has a variety of independent and chain stores.
 On 29 September 2016 a new retail development opened anchored by John Lewis.

 On 6 January 2005, Chelmsford was granted Fairtrade Town status.

 Sizeable businesses are now based in the Chelmsford Business Park at Boreham housing companies such as the Anderson Group and Global Marine Systems.
 Chelmsford is a centre for national electricity suppliers operating within the industrial and commercial sectors, with both EnDCo and F&S Energy headquartered within the city.
 The city has a low unemployment rate (1.6% in 2002) and a well-educated workforce, with 9% holding a degree or above (in 2002; British average: 7.1%).

 Chelmsford has a vibrant nightlife scene with many pubs, late night bars and restaurant establishments in the city centre area.
 Its central Essex location and good public transport links make the city ideal for revellers, commuters and tourists to visit from surrounding areas.